-While clogging is an issue when using white ink, it is not associated with the DTG printing and instead caused by the technical glitches, environmental factors, and improper maintenance of the machine.
+While clogging is an issue when using white ink, it is not associated with the DTG printing and is instead caused by technical glitches, environmental factors, and improper maintenance of the machine.
 White ink tends to settle down in the print head which creates bubbles that block the nozzle.
 This is why you need to agitate the ink so that it retains the pigment.
 But this is not always the case.
 Sometimes, the debris in the printer clogs the print head and stops the flow of ink.

 But since the new white ink has suspended solids, the occurrence of separation has significantly decreased, and hence the clogging is no longer an issue unless there are contaminants in ink.

 However, the factors like improper maintenance, extreme weather conditions, and improper handling of the printer are still the culprits.
-In fact, extreme weather condition is among the most common causes of ink clogging.
+In fact, the extreme weather condition is among the most common causes of ink clogging.

 To get the best results from white ink, it is essential that you operate the printer in a room with at least 40% of humidity.
 Too much low humidity causes the ink to dry, while extreme fluctuation in temperature heats up the print head.
 In other words, the issue of ink separation has more to do with external factors mentioned above than the white ink.

 2. DTG Works Only On Cotton Fabric